hollypacey/OxfordCMPP/README.md

 Alternatively, the HEP Software Foundation has excellent tutorials on the topics covered and more: [https://hsf-training.org/training-center/](https://hsf-training.org/training-center/).

-# Part 2
+# Part 2 (Lecture 4: Practical Intro to Machine Learning)

+Tutorials are all in the ML folder in jupyeter notebooks.

+# Part 3 (Lecture 5: Statistics and Analysis)

 In the Fitting folder there are

-(1) a number of small standalone notebooks to show simple examples of diffeent aspects of RooStats, bayesian inference, MCMC, and SPlot. (taken from last year / online)
+(1) a number of small standalone notebooks to show simple examples of diffeent aspects of RooStats, bayesian inference, MCMC, and SPlot. (taken from 2023 course)

-(2) a meaty Higgs -> diphoton script going through a full discovery/exclusion analysis with RooStats (new, kept as .py not .ipynb after the email from IT on friday, sorry)
+(2) a meaty Higgs -> diphoton script going through a full discovery/exclusion analysis with RooStats (new, kept as .py not .ipynb after some memory issues, sorry)
+- Includes: functional form fits; setting up a likelihood, RooWorkspace, defining s+b and b-only models; profile likelihood fitting; discovery fits; exclusion fits; CLs upper limit scans.
 - This builds on the results from part1, namely the histograms made.
 We have a slightly more complete version, compared to last week this just has a few more cuts added and runs over all the Higgs signal processes.
 The final version of the code can be found here if you are interested:  ```part1_process_TTree_root_completed.ipynb```.
 We've added the needed histograms to git.
 - Please set up an environment with ROOT (or if you are on pplxint you don't need to setup anything).
 The RooStats script is run via: ```python Fitting/part2_discoHiggs.py  -i histograms/GamGam_root/ -o plots/ -f poly4```